 — Visit the grounds of the Canadian Museum of Nature to check out Populace, an outdoor, ceramic art installation celebrating Canada’s roots.
 The outdoor exhibition opens Saturday, June 17 and continues to September 4.

-— Next week is your last chance to bring the kids to Story Time at Rideau Hall, Fridays and Saturdays this summer until August 26.
+— Bring the kids to Story Time at Rideau Hall, Fridays and Saturdays this summer until August 26.

-— Catch one of the final performances the Changing of the Guard ceremony, daily on Parliament Hill at 10 a.m. (weather permitting) wrapping up on Thursday, August 24.
+— Starting on Friday, July 7, watch the Changing of the Guard ceremony, daily on Parliament Hill (weather permitting) through to August 25.